 - Dinner: 1 cup of tuna packed in water, 1/2 banana, 1 cup vanilla ice cream.

-Each week the following four days are “days off,” in which you can return to your normal diet before starting the cycle all over again, sticking to only foods on your approved military diet shopping list.
+Each week the following four days are “days off,” in which you can return to your normal diet.
+Then you start the cycle all over again, sticking to only foods on your approved military diet shopping list.

 1. Likely to Cause Weight Loss

 Is the military diet effective when it comes to weight loss?
 If your sole goal is to lose weight quickly, then you might consider the military diet to be an effective approach.

 Adult women and men who are moderately active usually need around 2,000–2,600 calories to maintain their weight, so eating much less than this (around only 800–1,000 calories or so) is likely to cause fast weight loss.